What “The Office” Can Teach You About Being A Social Media Manager

 Another thing that Jack has to take into consideration is the geographic location he’s in.
 Jack works in Scranton, Pennsylvania.
 Therefore, he has to adjust the tone for that particular location.
 What works for California, with its cultural and social allusions, may not work as well in Pennsylvania.

 Jack’s objective is to be able to create a genuine bond with the audience as well as nurture it.
-As an effective social media manager, Jack is attentive and knows how to respond quickly to the customers.
+As an effective social media manager, Jack is attentive and knows how to respond quickly to customers.
 In his interactions, he makes it a point to maintain kindness and sincerity.

 The social media manager also knows that his audiences are going to look for unique and interesting pieces of content.
 That’s why Jack won’t simply post the same content on various social media platforms.
 Instead, each content will be made specifically for the audience on a particular social network to get the maximum effect.